 Appeals To The District Court

 If you pled not guilty but were convicted in the Magistrates Court, you can generally appeal this decision in the District Court.

 An appeal against conviction must be made in the District Court within 1 month of the decision.
 An appeal is made by filing a notice of appeal with the District Court registry or, if the appellant is in prison, with the general manager of that facility.

-When considering an appeal against a Magistrate’s conviction, the District Court will determine the case afresh and sometimes it will hear new evidence (something a higher court, like the Court of Appeal, is generally not able to do).
+When considering an appeal against a Magistrate’s conviction, the District Court will determine the case afresh and sometimes it will hear new evidence (something a higher court, such as the Court of Appeal, is generally not able to do).

 Upon hearing an appeal against a Magistrate’s conviction, if you are successful the District Court has the power to reverse the Magistrate’s decision and order that you be acquitted of the charge.